emilioplatzer/connect-ensure-login/README.md

    * Add `baseUrl` parameter in a way that permits Nginx and Apache redirects
    * Enance `setReturnTo` parameter.
 If a Regexp is passed the url is tested and only remember if it matchs with it.
+   * Id Does not remember the url when an AJAX call was made (unles `setReturnWhenXhr` is set to true).

 This middleware ensures that a user is logged in.
 If a request is received that is unauthenticated, the request will be redirected to a login page.
 The URL